microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 devtunnel user login --use-device-code-auth
 ```

+> [!TIP]
+> The above command authenticates you with the Microsoft dev tunnel service using a device code flow.

 Then copy the device code provided in the terminal window, open the browser and navigate to the URL +++https://microsoft.com/devicelogin+++.
 Paste the device code and authenticate using the Microsoft 365 work or school account: